 We encourage you to disclose your disability as soon as possible.
 If you have not already disclosed your disability on your application form, you should contact the Student Experience Officer as soon as possible.
-You can email, phone or request a meeting at the Student Support Desk (open 8.30-9.30am and 1.00-2.00pm Monday-Friday).
+You can email, phone or request a meeting at the Student Support Desk.

 You should complete a Learner Support Questionnaire and supply the appropriate medical evidence.
-Return the form to the Student Support Desk or a copy via email to: studentsupport@lstmed.ac.uk
+Return the form to the Student Support Desk or a copy via email to: SAWStu@lstmed.ac.uk